amhue/chip8/README.md

 ## Compatibility:

-The program should compile on Windows and Linux.
-However it has been tested only on Windows so far.
-As such the release for Linux shall be released later.
+The program should compile on Windows and Linux and, the binaries are available at https://github.com/amhue/chip8/releases.